bartnash/documents/ai-ml/ProjectIdeas.md

 Could provide voting for whether or not to include specific images in the final album.
 Could vote on captions as well.

+# Personal Proxy
+Personal proxy-type assistant which can absorb details about you, as a person.
+It should learn through absorbing documents like resumes, biography, maybe social media profiles.
+It should have two interfaces, one for others to interact with and one for you.
+It could be expanded to help manage calendar, answer phone calls and texts.

+- WhoAmI interface should accept docs like resume, etc.  Also should have chat interface in which I can type in information about myself.
+It would be great if it could conduct an interview and ask questions.
+- WhoAreYou interface is open to public (or limited audience).
+It can be used to train the model initially.
+You can ask questions and it will answer as best it can.
+If it needs more info, it should query the subject.
+And reply to querior immediately or via email/text (would require interviewer to provide contact info).

+The application should have both a text and voice interface.

+Should enable interactive voice in a web screen or by an actual phone call.

+Need a way for both voicemail and text to immediately switch to real-time interactive mode with proxy.
+Over time, this could learn more details about the subject and could be made available through voicemail options and text
+- Voicemail - "I can't take your call right now, you can leave a message or speak to Waldo, my personal assistant who is available immediately"
+- Text - I'm busy, text "Hey Waldo" to talk to my personal assistant.
+  - Any text that starts with "Waldo,", "Hey Waldo" would start a dialog with Waldo.
+All replies from Waldo should end in "-Waldo".
+  - In fact, the initial "I'm busy" reply should be from Waldo.
+"Bart is busy at the moment, he'll get back to you when he can, or you can talk to me.  -Waldo".
+It should then react to any texts within the next n minutes as -Waldo.
+Text basically becomes an interface to Waldo.